gfatori/my_fresh_tomatoes/README.md

-To run the project clone it and run the file "entertainment_center.py".
+To run the project clone it and run the file "entertainment_center.py" on your command line.